-Black lung disease is a common name for any lung disease that develops from inhaling coal dust.
+Black lung disease is a common name for a lung disease that develops from inhaling coal dust.
 This name comes from the fact that those with the disease have lungs that look black instead of pink.
-Medically, it is a type of pneumoconiosis called coal workers' pneumoconiosis (CWP).
+It is a type of pneumoconiosis called coal workers' pneumoconiosis (CWP).
 There are two forms: simple CWP and complicated CWP, which also involves progressive massive fibrosis (PMF).

-CWP is diagnosed through getting a person's work history and doing a chest X-ray or CT scan.
+Black lung disease is diagnosed through getting a person's work history and doing a chest X-ray or CT scan.
 Lung function tests may be used to determine how badly the lungs are damaged.

-Occupational history is very important to the diagnosis of CWP—if a person has not been exposed to coal dust, he or she cannot have CWP.
-The occupational history should include not only recent and past full-time employment, but also summer jobs, student jobs, military history, and short-term jobs.
+A person's work history is very important to the diagnosis of black lung disease.
+If a person has not been exposed to coal dust, they cannot have the disease.
+The work history should include not only recent and past full-time employment, but also summer jobs, student jobs, military history, and short-term jobs.

 Author: Healthwise Staff

-Medical Review:E. Gregory Thompson MD - Internal Medicine & Anne C. Poinier MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine & Robert L. Cowie MB, FCP(SA), MD, MSc, MFOM - Pulmonology & Martin J. Gabica MD - Family Medicine & Lesley Ryan MD - Family Medicine & JoLynn Montgomery PA - Family Medicine
+Medical Review:E. Gregory Thompson MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Lesley Ryan MD - Family Medicine & JoLynn Montgomery PA - Family Medicine

 To learn more about Healthwise, visit Healthwise.org.